 The final words about night being long enough don't need to be there - night does always become morning... and some nights seem really, really long.
 Right now Mark and I are in Texas - we have not yet figured out the hotel thermostat and last night was very long, hot and uncomfortable.
 This morning I am up and refreshed - but I just know last night was longer than usual!
 Chemotherapy is a "night" that seems longer than usual... yet here we find ourselves once again with the sun rising and a new day beginning.
 The promise of a sunrise is a beautiful and powerful component of our life here on Earth!

-David flew to Utah and was able to be with
+David flew to Utah and was able to be with Greg for his final treatment!

 I find I am still holding my breath on many other issues... my sweet little friend has had a return of her brain tumor and are waiting to hear if she can be part of a study for a possible cure...
 Jackie had an MRI last week but we have to wait until the 19th to hear her results... we are meeting our realtor in an hour to see if we can find a home for our family here in Dallas...
 School is starting in a few weeks and I don't want to give up summertime and playing with my kids...